VaclavElias/stride-website-next/posts/2019-12-18-community-meeting-december-2019.md

 tags: ['Meeting']
 ---

-On the 18th of december 2019 we had our third and final community meeting for 2019.
-Below you can find a summary of what has been discussed.
+On December the 18th we held a community meeting in the Discord.
+Its main goal was to talk about the logo, roadmap and ongoing work on Stride.

+---

 * Final Stride logo deadline: 22 december 2019
 * With the current amount of developers and resources, larger features like features are simply not possible.
 Features like cross-platform support, Visual studio Code, rebuilding the editor for Linux, Terrain and vegetation.